 We believe that it is important for all of the stakeholders in the local area to work closely together.
 With this in mind, we suggest that an Advisory Board guide the Association.

 The Board should ideally comprise of a variety of key stakeholders in the area, including;

-- people who are utilizing broker services, individuals, family members and friends
+- people who are utilising broker services, individuals, family members and friends

 - local community residents